feliiizabeth/Memory-Lane/Post-Grad-Education/Technology-Leadership-Path-to-CIO/1-Leveraging-New-Technology/A.-Keeping-Up-With-Technology-Trends.md

 ## Examples of Signals in Tech Trends
 ### Strong Signals
-- **Netflix using Amazon Web Services (AWS)** was a strong signal that their technology had big potential
+> [!EXAMPLE] Netflix using Amazon Web Services (AWS)
-	- As opposed to the mail delivery of DVDs, Netflix built their real-time video streaming platform betting on the environment of AWS to be the underlying public cloud infrastructure to deliver their streaming experience.
+> As opposed to the mail delivery of DVDs, Netflix built their real-time video streaming platform betting on the environment of AWS to be the underlying public cloud infrastructure to deliver their streaming experience.
+>
-	- At the time, many organizations did not use public cloud infrastructure to provide their services.
+> At the time, many organizations did not use public cloud infrastructure to provide their services.

 ### Weak Signals
-- **The Software as a Service (SaaS) Model**
+> [!EXAMPLE] The Software as a Service (SaaS) Model
-	- Organizations were late to adopt SaaS.
-	- The weak signal arose from the consumer space.
+> Organizations were late to adopt SaaS.
+The weak signal arose from the consumer space.
+>
-		- As Web 2.0 applications and technology stacks began to mature, the SaaS model began emerging in the consumer space.
+> As Web 2.0 applications and technology stacks began to mature, the SaaS model began emerging in the consumer space.
-		- e.g.
-			- Blog platform
-			- Podcast platform
-			- Content consumption platform
+> *e.g. Blog platform, Podcast platform, Content consumption platform*
+>
-	- Now many organizations use the SaaS model to deliver their solutions to customers.
+> Now many organizations use the SaaS model to deliver their solutions to customers.

-- **YouTube**
+> [!EXAMPLE] YouTube
-	- Many were doubtful about YouTube's short video formats (short and with no context videos to be consumed).
-	- Weak signals can become stronger over time.
+> Many were doubtful about YouTube's video formats (i.e. short and with no context videos to be consumed).
+But weak signals can become stronger over time.
+>
-	- Videos plays many roles in our lives e.g.
+> Videos plays many roles in our lives *e.g. Entertainment, Education, Telehealth, Industrial training.*
-		- Entertainment
-		- Education
-		- Telehealth
-		- Industrial training
+>
-	- Proliferated into the current video-based economy we know today.
+> Proliferated into the current video-based economy we know today.

-- **Blackberry**
+> [!EXAMPLE] Blackberry
-	- One of the earliest smart devices with a tactile interface.
-	- Was preferred for business purposes.
+> One of the earliest smart devices with a tactile interface that was preferred for business purposes.
+>
-	- Faced competition from touchscreen smartphones
+> Blackberry faced competition from touchscreen smartphones.
+>
-		- There was initial resistance to adopt the new
+> Despite there being an initial resistance to adopt touchscreen smartphones, Blackberry phones eventually stopped being produced.
-		- Blackberry phones are no longer produced

 > [!QUESTION] Why must CIOs pay attention to **strong** signals of tech trends?
 > To advance their organization's technology architecture/stack.